Soft8Soft/detect-gpu-js/README.md

 ## Installation

-By default we use the [UNPKG](https://unpkg.com) CDN to host the benchmark data.
-If you would like to serve the benchmark data yourself download the required benchmarking data from [benchmarks.tar.gz](https://github.com/soft8soft/detect-gpu-js/raw/master/benchmarks.tar.gz) and serve it from a public directory.

-Make sure you have [Node.js](http://nodejs.org/) installed.
+Make sure you have [Node.js](http://nodejs.org/) installed, then:

 ```sh
  $ npm install detect-gpu-js
 ```

+By default we use the [UNPKG](https://unpkg.com) CDN to host the benchmark data.
+If you would like to serve the benchmark data yourself, download the required benchmarking data from [benchmarks.tar.gz](https://github.com/soft8soft/detect-gpu-js/raw/master/benchmarks.tar.gz) and serve it from a public directory.

+Alternatively, there is the `detect-gpu.bundle.js` build that comes with benchmark data embeeded.
+This however requires 300KB+ more data downloaded over the network.

 ## Usage